PDXpert PLM Software

-If user activities create notices before your email account is entered here, the queue may already contain emails waiting to be sent.
-Before configuring the email account, review the Queue tab's email list and delete any obsolete notices.
+If notices have been sent before an email account is set here, the queue may contain emails.
+Before configuring the email account, review the Queue email list and delete any obsolete notices.

 Ensure that emails sent from the account do not fill up the account storage and prevent new emails being forwarded.

-If your SMTP server accepts connections only from known senders, confirm that the PDXpert server computer is whitelisted.
+If your SMTP server accepts connections only from known senders, confirm that the PDXpert server computer is not blocked.

-To help recipients manage their email notices, use a dedicated email account rather than a personal email account.
-However, for testing purposes, you can click thebutton: your Windows default email account is copied, and enter your account password.
+To help recipients know the true email sender, use a dedicated email account rather than a personal email account.

 PDXpert does not handle any inbound email traffic, and won't respond to replies by email recipients.
 Consider adding an auto-responder notice to the account.

-Although a "forwarding only" account can be used, you won't receive test confirmations at the end of this setup process.
+Although a "forwarding only" account can be used, you won't receive test confirmations at the end of this setup procedure.

-On the Settings tab, enter the email address into the Email address for sending notices textbox.
+On the Settings, enter the email address into the Email address for sending notices textbox.